 Courses available in any major!

-Fall Semester: Mid-September to early December (some exams may extend until mid-January)
+- Fall Semester: Mid-September to early December (some exams may extend until mid-January)

-Spring Semester: Early January to late March (some exams may extend until early June)
+- Spring Semester: Early January to late March (some exams may extend until early June)

 Academic year is not possible at this time due to impaction.

-Please see the 2017-2018 Academic Calendar for specific dates.
+Please see the 2021-22 Academic Calendar for specific dates.
 Please note that Fall students will not receive academic transcripts until the following July due to academic review board of exams.

 - Exchange students can enroll in any class, provided they meet the prerequisites.
 Certain fields, such as Photography, may be restricted to local students only.
 If a student has an performing research during his/her studies, this may be a possibility.

 - Generally study aboad students select level 1 (introductory/lower-division) and 2 (upper-division) classes.
 Level 3 classes are considered Honours and assume a depth of knowledge in the field, and as such, are advised for seniors or serious students only.

 - Teaching will typically be in lecture format, with less formal discussion sections led by tutors.
 A knowledge of library research methods and writing is highly advisable, as is a willingness to read beyond the scope of the course.

 - Final grades are usually based upon a comprehensive exam.
 For this, keeping up with assigned and supplemental reading becomes critically important.

 - All work transfers back to San Marcos and can be used to fulfill all graduation requirements.